Beauty and the Beast Live on Stage

 Beauty and the Beast: Live on Stage is a Broadway-style musical at the Theater of the Stars, on Sunset Boulevard, at Disney's Hollywood Studios, Walt Disney World.
-It is based on the 1991 animated film Beauty and the Beast and opened on November 22, 1991, the same day the film was released.
-While most of the soundtrack is pre-recorded, the actors playing Belle and Gaston are the only two that have live dialogue and singing parts.
+It is based on Disney's 1991 animated feature film Beauty and the Beast and opened on November 22, 1991, the same day the film was released.
 Two versions of the show have been presented since opening day.

-Because of the COVID-19 pandemic, on August 2, 2020 it was replaced for two months by a new show, Disney Society Orchestra and Friends.
+Because of the COVID-19 pandemic, on August 2, 2020 a new show, Disney Society Orchestra and Friends, performed on the Theater of the Stars stage.
 On August 15, 2021, the Beauty and the Beast show reopened, with some modifications to the staging and choreography to account for the health and safety of the performers.
+Since then, the show has reverted to its pre-COVID, fully-staged format.

+A Version of the show Beauty and the Beast: A Musical Spectacular will premiere on The Disney Cruise Line ship the Disney Treasure in 2025.

 Summary

 The original version opened on November 22, 1991, the same day the film was released.
 When the Theater of the Stars was moved in September 1993 (to make room for the construction of Sunset Boulevard), the show was temporarily moved to the Premiere Theater on New York Street.
-The show reopened in July 1994, in the now-covered and newly rebuilt Theater of the Stars on Sunset Boulevard.
+The show reopened on July 15, 1994, in the now-covered and newly rebuilt Theater of the Stars on Sunset Boulevard.

 The stage show changed considerably from the original version to the currently running version, causing it to more closely resemble the 1991 film of the same name.
 However, because the show is condensed to approximately 25 minutes, many cuts and edits are made.
+Also, while most of the soundtrack is pre-recorded, the actors playing Belle and Gaston are the only two that have live dialogue and singing parts.

 The show opens like the Broadway musical.
 An old beggar woman asks a spoiled and selfish prince if he will allow her to stay in his castle for the night from the bitter cold, in exchange for a single rose; to which the prince turns her away.
-Because his heart is cold, the old beggar woman turns into a beautiful enchantress who punishes the prince by transforming him in to an ugly, scary, and hideous Beast.
+Because his heart is cold, the old beggar woman punishes the prince by transforming him in to an ugly, scary, and hideous Beast.
 Everyone in the castle gets a punishing transformation as well.
-The prince can only break the spell by learning to love another, and earning their love in return, and failure to do so will cause him to "remain a beast for all time".
+The prince can only break the spell by learning to love another, and earning their love in return, and failure to do so will doom him to "remain a beast for all time".